 10. Medical Assistance

-10.2 In compliance with Flag State requirements, there is a qualified doctor onboard and a medical centre equipped for first aid and minor conditions only.
+10.2 In compliance with Flag State requirements, there is a qualified doctor on-board and a medical centre equipped for first aid and minor conditions only.
 The Passenger hereby acknowledges and accepts at the time of Booking that the medical centre is not equipped as a land-based hospital and the doctor is not a specialist.
-Neither the Company, nor the Carrier, nor the doctor shall be liable to the Passenger as a result of any inability to treat any medical condition as a result.
+Neither MSC Cruises, nor the Carrier, nor the doctor shall be liable to the Passenger as a result of any inability to treat any medical condition as a result.

 11. Medical Equipment